Tile and Grout Cleaning Tips

 Tile and Grout Cleaning the Easy Way

-Before sealing the tile and grout, be sure to give the floor or wall a thorough cleaning.
-This can be done with eco-friendly solutions using either white vinegar or baking soda.
-Mix equal parts vinegar and distilled water, or make a paste with distilled water and baking soda.
-Use distilled water because it contains no minerals or chemicals that might otherwise stain the tile and grout.
-Do not use soap to clean the floor.
-Soaps leave a sticky residue that dulls the tile and attracts dirt.
+Before sealing your home’s tile and grout, be sure to give the floor or wall a thorough scrub.
+This can be done with eco-friendly cleaning solutions containing either white vinegar or baking soda.
+It’s important to choose distilled water because it contains no minerals or chemicals that might otherwise stain the tile and grout.
+Avoid using soap to clean the floor, because it will leave a sticky residue that dulls the tile and attracts dirt.

 Seal the Grout

 After tile and grout cleaning, allow to dry and apply a grout and tile sealer.
 There are two basic types of sealer: penetrating and membrane.
 Penetrating sealers are absorbed into the grout and should be reapplied every 1-3 years.
-Membrane sealer creates a barrier to protect the tile and grout and needs to be refreshed every 1-2 years or sooner if the membrane fails.
+Membrane sealer creates a barrier to protect the tile and grout and needs to be refreshed every 1-2 years -- or sooner if the membrane fails.

 Do not apply grout sealer to unsealed tile, since the sealer will stain the tile.
 Rather, apply the sealer using a pen-like applicator, carefully following the grout lines.
 If your tile is glazed or otherwise sealed, brush or spray the sealer over the surface.
 Allow to dry and apply a second coat.